 What are the NASSS CAT TOOLS?

-Once in, navigate to the top left side of the screen to ‘subscribe’ to the list.
+Once you click the link below, navigate to the top left side of the screen to ‘subscribe’ to the mailing list.
 You will be prompted to set up a JISC-mail user name and password.

 Welcome to the community.